gentoo/portage-utils/README.md

 ## Building

-Just run `make`.
-This should work on any recent Linux system.
-Alternatively, run `configure` followed by `make`.
+Run `configure` followed by `make`.
+If you're using git-sources, run autoreconf first to get various timestamps correct.

 ## Helping out